People Who Plan for the Future, Live for Each Moment

-While I enjoy the “moments” of everyday I can’t help but move my mind forward by envisioning the future.
+While I enjoy the “moments” of every day I can’t help but move my mind forward by envisioning the future.
 Why?
-For me, it becomes exhilarated to think about my possible future.
+For me, it becomes exhilarating to think about my possible future.
 Both living in the moment and picturing our future can rejuvenate us all.

-My article about the grey water system we installed a year ago was an example.
-The enjoyment of the planning and doing has today many years later become a blessing.
-(Harvesting Rain & Grey water)
+My article about the greywater system we installed a year ago was an example.
+The enjoyment of planning and doing has today many years later become a blessing.
+(Harvesting Rain & Greywater)

 At all times pay attention to the present; surround yourselves with positive joyful people and things you love, because that way we are building a foundation for happiness.